subLUMENal/firsttimeflyersguide/docs/10_safety.md

 Really.
 Just don't smoke on airplanes.

 Most airlines also do not allow vaping, e-cigarettes, marijuana, or smokeless tobacco.
+Nicotine gum is ok on most US airlines.

 **QUESTIONS**